Why Sponsor a Registered Apprenticeship Program?

-Local apprenticeship staff will visit your place of business, help the you to complete the application packet and provide any technical assistance.
+Local apprenticeship staff will visit your place of business, help you complete the application packet and provide any technical assistance.

 Step 4: Select Instruction Providers

 All instruction providers must be approved by the New York State Education Department.
-Staff can assist identify providers.
+Staff can assist with identifying providers.